Robinho1997/startpage-dropdown/README.md

 I achieved that while giving the dropdown boxes display none and then gave them a class which has display block.

-This class gets toggled on with a javascirpt when you click on the navigationbar element.
+This class gets toggled on with Javascript when you click on the navigationbar element.